ThakorRohan/TheCatBot/README.md

 ## Project Structure

 - `main.py`: The core Python script powering the CatBot.
-- `requirements.txt`: Contains all necessary Python dependencies.
+- `requirements.txt`: Contains all necessary Python dependencies.a
 - `Dockerfile`: Docker instructions to build the bot's image.
 - `k8s/`: Kubernetes deployment manifests for orchestrating the bot on a cluster.